amommendes/tweetstream/README.md

 ### Twitter Streaming
 Using `tweepy`, ingestion layer streams tweets, filtering them by desired hashtags.
 These tweets are sent to Kafka using the `KafkaSink`.
-Then, it consumes the tweets from `twitter` topic using Spark Streaming and write them as `parquet` files to HDFS.
+Then, it consumes the tweets from `twitter` topic using Spark Streaming and writes them as `parquet` files to HDFS.
 This simple diagram illustrates the flow:

 ![Code Arch](docs/img/code_arch.png)